yuhun-Jun/fast24_ae/README.md

 nvme list
 ```

-When evaluating actual SSDs, accurate performance measurement is not possible if they fall into sleep state due to power management.
-Therefore, several scripts provided perform small reads in the background to prevent this.
+When evaluating actual SSDs, accurate performance measurement becomes impossible if they enter a sleep state due to power management.
+To prevent this, several provided scripts perform small background reads.

-In the server we evaluated, this phenomenon was found only with NVMe-A, and it may vary with different systems and SSDs.
-For evaluation, we manually performed background wakeups only for the problematic SSDs, but for automation, we have added it to all scripts.
+In the server we evaluated, this phenomenon occurred only with NVMe-A, and it may differ across various systems and SSDs.
+For our evaluation, we manually initiated background wakeups only for the SSDs that exhibited issues.
+However, for the sake of automation, we have incorporated this step into all the scripts.

 **Note:** As the scripts perform device wipe during execution, utmost caution is needed when using them on different systems.
 Each script has the device to be operated on fixed at the top, which must be modified according to the system.